DEPLOYDatabase

 Ocean Aero

-Ocean Aero is a company developing autonomous underwater and surface vehicles (AUSV) including the [Triton](/models/triton), the world's first wind and…
+Ocean Aero is a San Diego-based marine robotics company that designs, manufactures, and operates the Triton, the world's first and only wind and solar-powered…

 Founded